 - Total monthly utility costs for a 1-2 bed flat: roughly €100 to €180 depending on season and usage

-- Electricity is the biggest variable — air conditioning in July and August can double your bill
+- Electricity is the biggest variable, and air conditioning in July and August can double your bill

-- Ask your landlord before signing: some bills are included, some are not, and community fees vary a lot
+- Ask your landlord before signing: some bills are included, some are not, and community fees vary significantly

 What Utilities Do You Actually Pay in a La Linea Rental?

-In most La Linea rentals, tenants are responsible for electricity, water, internet, and in some cases gas.
-Community fees (gastos de comunidad) are sometimes split or covered by the landlord — always check the contract before signing.
+In most La Linea rentals, tenants are responsible for electricity, water, internet and in some cases gas.
+Community fees (gastos de comunidad) are sometimes split or covered by the landlord, so always check the contract before signing.
 Here is the full breakdown.

 Electricity: Your Biggest Utility Bill

-The dominant electricity provider in the Campo de Gibraltar area is Endesa, though you can also switch to Iberdrola, Naturgy, or MásMóvil Energía once you are in the property.
+The dominant electricity provider in the Campo de Gibraltar area is Endesa, though you can also switch to Iberdrola or Naturgy once you are settled in the property.
 Spain has two pricing systems: the regulated hourly tariff (PVPC, linked to the wholesale market) or a fixed-rate contract with a commercial provider.

-For most renters in La Linea, a fixed-rate plan is safer because the PVPC tariff fluctuates wildly — it can be cheap overnight but spike during morning and evening peaks.
+For most renters in La Linea, a fixed-rate plan is safer because the PVPC tariff fluctuates widely.
+It can be cheap overnight but spike during morning and evening peaks.
 If you work from home or use air conditioning heavily, a fixed rate gives you predictability.

 | Season | Typical monthly bill (1-2 bed flat) | Main driver |